What is the Difference Between Premises Liability and Negligence?

 What is a Premises Liability Attorney?

 A premises liability attorney is an attorney who will represent clients who have been injured on another person’s property.
 Premises liability attorneys will be able to guide you through the entire process of fighting to obtain compensation and get the justice you deserve.
 If you or your loved one has suffered from a premises liability injury, we recommend speaking to an attorney as soon as you can.

 Premises liability cases often involve a long and thorough investigation.
 The property owner may try to claim that the dangerous condition never existed, that the dangerous conditions did not cause your injuries, or that they were not negligent in maintaining their property.

 If you and your loved one have been seriously injured on another person’s property, you may be entitled to compensation through a premises liability lawsuit.
-At DuBois Law Group, LLC, our Portland, Oregon, personal injury attorneys are ready to discuss your case with you and offer you skilled legal advice about your options.
+At DuBois Law Group, our Portland personal injury attorneys are ready to discuss your case with you and offer you skilled legal advice about your options.
 Contact us today to schedule your free initial consultation.